City-of-Helsinki/open-city-design/README.md

 yarn add open-city-design
 ```

-See the scss files how the import hierarchy works.
+See the [scss files](https://github.com/City-of-Helsinki/open-city-design/blob/master/src/scss/main.scss) how the import hierarchy works.
 You might need to create your own scss file with appropriate import paths for your environment.

+**NOTE:** 1.0.0-alpha.3 onwards we import Bootstrap default variables directly instead of 6Aika defaults.
+Note this if you are doing your own style imports.

 ## How can I contribute?